sinievanderben/emotion_experiment/README.md

 ```bash
 pip install torch transformers>=4.51 numpy scipy scikit-learn matplotlib tqdm pandas umap-learn
 ```

+If you run the code on a cluster, please create an environment where you can install all the required packages.

 > **Gemma 4 note:** Gemma 4 requires `transformers>=4.51`.
 On some HPC environments this conflicts with preinstalled numpy.
 Use `install_transformers_new.sh` / `.sbatch` to install a compatible version into a local path.